AP Calculus BC Course Syllabus

 Partial credit is usually earned if correct concepts and steps in the solution are shown, even if the answer is incorrect.
 Tests are difficult to make up because you will need to find a 60 minute period of time in your schedule; so don't be absent unless absolutely necessary.
 Tests are meant to challenge students and there are times when I will curve the scores for students who are current with their homework, but if a student is not making an effort on his homework, or has a calculator out at the same time as a no calculator assessment, that student's score will not earn the curve.

-I ask students and their parents to make a contract to take both Mock Exams.
+I ask students and their parents to make a contract to take the Saturday Mock Exam April 12, 2025.
 One is the Saturday Mock Exam, which will count as 2 Tests, one Score for Multiple choice, the other for Free Response.
 The other Mock exam will be divided over three classes (again worth 2 Test scores, the MC portion and the FR portion).
 For your 4th Qtr grade, I will score only the best MC score and the best FRQ score of these two Mock Exams.

 Other Policies